aisemble/auto_wealth_translator_2/STREAMLIT_DEPLOYMENT.md

 If you encounter issues during deployment:

 1. **Build errors for Python packages**:
-   - Check the app logs for specific error messages
-   - We've pinned PyMuPDF and Pillow to specific versions with pre-built wheels
+   - We use PyMuPDF 1.23.3 which has pre-built wheels for Python 3.9-3.12
+   - For Python 3.12 specifically, earlier versions of PyMuPDF won't work
-   - If you still have issues, you may need to add additional system dependencies to `packages.txt`
+   - If you encounter build errors, check the system dependencies in `packages.txt`
+   - MuPDF packages (mupdf, mupdf-tools) and swig are required for PyMuPDF

 2. **Missing system dependencies**:
    - If you see errors about missing libraries, add them to `packages.txt`